Bare & Rare: Composition

 "Louder" is a catchy pop track with bouncy beats and twinkling effects.
-Chungha aims to encourage listeners to stop apologising for the space they take up and start owning their strength.
+Chung Ha aims to encourage listeners to stop apologising for the space they take up and start owning their strength.

-The lead single "Sparkling" was considered a change to Chungha's previous music style.
+The lead single "Sparkling" was considered a change to Chung Ha's previous music style.

 Conception

-At a press conference in Seoul, Chungha shared her feelings about the album and reflected on her previous works, citing that she "felt empty for some reason".
+At a press conference in Seoul, Chung Ha shared her feelings about the album and reflected on her previous works, citing that she "felt empty for some reason".

 Release and promotion

-Prior to the release of the album, Chungha performed "California Dream" on June 25, 2022, at the Seoul Waterbomb Festival 2022.
+Prior to the release of the album, Chung Ha performed "California Dream" on June 25, 2022, at the Seoul Waterbomb Festival 2022.
+The album initially was announced as a double album, with a second part of the album being scheduled for release in late 2022.
+A release of the second part of the project failed to materialize in 2022.
+Chung Ha's departure from her label MNH Entertainment was announced in January 2023, her contract with the label expired in April 2023.
+The status of the project is unknown.

 Critical reception

-Tanu I. Raj of NME gave 3 out of 5 stars while stating that "the K-pop soloist’s second studio album stumbles occasionally but displays her complexity and commendable desire to grow".
+Tanu I. Raj of NME gave 3 out of 5 stars while stating that "the K-pop soloist's second studio album stumbles occasionally but displays her complexity and commendable desire to grow".